-Even in 2023, marketers, business owners, and companies can see that many of the shifts in consumer habits resulting from the pandemic are here to stay.
+Even years later, marketers, business owners, and companies can see that many of the shifts in consumer habits resulting from the pandemic are here to stay.
 What does this mean for today's digital brands?

-Many marketers recognize the big changes that are coming thanks to Google's announcement that it would end support of third-party cookies for those using the all-popular Chrome browser.
+Many marketers recognize the big changes that are coming thanks to Google's announcement that it would end support of third-party cookies by late 2024 for those using the all-popular Chrome browser.

-It's estimated that 70% of all browser users rely on Chrome.
-That means a huge change for anyone that's relying on cookies as a component of their marketing campaign.
+It's estimated that over 65% of all browser users rely on Chrome.
+That means a huge change for anyone who's relying on cookies as a component of their marketing campaign.
 This will create a significant change, but it's not the only concern.

 At the same time, most advertisers understand the concern on a personal level.
 Consumers are protective of their private information, and having computers tracking them doesn't seem right.
 Moreover, consumers are far more aware of their online privacy today than they used to be even just a few years ago.
 That has led to many opting out of third-party cookies and tracking already.